"They say plan it. I say do it." Tom Peters

 What I found when I was writing the book was that drum music helped me to become extremely focused on the thought process that required me to do a lot of mental gymnastics to try to understand the concepts that I wanted to put on paper.

-viagra without prescription So you don't only do this beforehand?
-You actually leave this music playing while you're doing your work?viagra with mastercard buy
+So you don't only do this beforehand?
+You actually leave this music playing while you're doing your work?

 JA: Not only leave it playing, but leave it playing loud, which is the exact opposite of what you might think.
 But it also helps me get into a real rhythm with the work.